joes0451/ADev/ReadMe.txt

     keystore password information.
     Other improvements.

+ADev-3.3.0:
+    New Clean option to safely delete module-level and project level 'build' directories.
+    Flutter Run and Attach have been fixed and improved.
+    New WebSocket code for Flutter debugger.
+    More use of SwingWorker and the progress bar for better output.
+    Other improvements.

 I use it for all of my own development, and try to fix what issues I see, but please let me know of any issues that you find so that I can fix them.